CrowdedCode/SkillGroups/README.md

 Block=Melee
 ```

 Every skill must appear exactly once.
-Group names are dynamic, and the `GroupXpMultiplierScales` section must contain exactly the non-empty group names used by the profile.
-Group order follows the `GroupXpMultiplierScales` section.
+Group names are dynamic, and the `GroupXpMultiplierScales` section must contain the exact group names used by the profile.
+Group order in MCM follows the `GroupXpMultiplierScales` section.

 The General page profile acts as a master profile.
 Locked presets force the configuration pages to the same profile.
-Custom leaves page-level profile controls available.
-Group changes are committed with the Groups page Apply button.
-Character XP changes are committed with the Character XP page Apply button.
+Unlocked profles leaves page-level profile controls available.
+Changes are committed with the Apply button.
 Skill XP Cache reads live game values into the selected editable profile in memory; Skill XP Apply saves the editable profile INI and writes the selected profile values to the game.

 Character XP profiles can also opt into a flat skill-rank XP amount and configure Skyrim's base character level threshold and threshold increase per level.
 These profile-backed settings are applied from the Character XP page Apply button.